wittiden/TaskService/README.md

 ### Prerequisites

 - Python 3.12+
-- Docker & Docker Compose
+- Docker & Docker Compose (used to run PostgreSQL, Redis, and RabbitMQ even in local dev)
 - Git
 - Make (optional)